Holiday Home Sales Frequently Asked Questions (FAQ)

 Can we hire out our holiday home?

-Yes.
-Please ask a member of staff for a copy of our current rental policy.
+Yes, please ask for a copy of our current rental policy.

 What facilities are there on and near the Park?

-On Park we have a children’s play area, an adventure playground and a laundrette.
+On Park we have two children’s play areas, a laundrette and toilet/shower facilities for our touring customers.
 Our main aim is to provide you with a beautiful and relaxing holiday base, not a “mini Butlins”.

 There are numerous things to do in Kippford and the local area including beautiful coastal and forest walks, golf, cycling, fishing and sailing… to name just a few.